nfaciano/RecipeMaker/README.md

 # RecipeMaker
-A program that takes in the ingredients in your fridge.
-You can add recipes and save them.
-There is an option to make a recipe which displays your recipe and removes the ingredients from the fridge.
+Two programs written in C++.
+FridgeSimulator is a program that allows you to store recipes via the command console and have a virtual fridge that keeps track of your food.
+The RecipeMaker is a program that uses wxwidgets to create a frontend that allows you to store recipes and keep track of your fridge, with a better display than the terminal.
+Also RecipeMaker closer follows OOP styling.
 "# RecipeMaker"